 monopole.
 The red trace is for the woofer in free

-from the rear wall.
+rear wall.
 At low frequency, below 100 Hz, the sound

-pressure is 6dB greater than the
+pressure is 6dB greater than the free space value.

-the reflected sound varies with frequency
+the phase of the reflected sound varies with frequency

-out of phase with the direct sound.
-The dips are
+of phase with the direct sound.
+The dips are not

-further and is therefore slightly lower
+further and is therefore slightly lower in amplitude

-in amplitude when the "listening distance" is not
+when the "listening distance" is not infinite.
+A similar